forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Falkland War
 Similarities:
-* Similar tactics UK (in the Falkland War) and Ukraine in this war.
+* Some military aspects from the UK (in the Falkland War) are similar to those of Ukraine in this war.

 Refs:
 * Evgeny Norin, 16 Jun, 2022, *Remembering the Falklands conflict: How Argentina's 'little victorious war' instead became a huge success for Margaret Thatcher*